mhdawson/self-service-agent-blueprint/README-NEW.md

 To adapt this quickstart for your specific IT process:

 - Replace laptop refresh agent with your specialist agent (e.g., PIA, RFP)
-- Update the router agent to be able to route to your new specialist agent
+- Update the routing agent to be able to route to your new specialist agent
 - Add MCP servers for your external systems
 - Create knowledge base with your policies and documentation
 - Build evaluation suite for your business metrics